Argentina Hiking: 12 Best Day Hikes for Every Fitness Level

 It’s amazing how blue the glacier is, besides being enormous.
 The surrounding mountains rise to 3,000 m (9,840 ft), and the glacier itself stands 50 m (165 ft) above the water level.
 I was also captivated by how flat and yet beautifully cracked the glacier wall is.
 I just wanted to touch it!

-Tip: It's very windy here, don’t underestimate it, so matter which month you visit, bring suitable clothing.
+Tip: It's very windy here, don’t underestimate it, so no matter which month you visit, bring suitable clothing.

 Read more: I have an entire 7-day itinerary for El Chaltén and Los Glaciares National Park, including logistics and my favorite activities.
 Check it out!